-They say a picture is worth a thousand words and that's certainly the case when it comes to data.
 Data visualizations are a great way to communicate large amounts of information clearly and efficiently.
-This guide will explore different ways to create visualizations in the nteract app.
+This guide explores different ways to create visualizations in the nteract app.

 Matplotlib is one of the most popular plotting tools in the open source ecosystem.
-It's used in a variety of academic and industry contexts and is a great starting point for anyone looking to dive into data visualization.
+A variety of academic and industry contexts use the Python library and it is a great starting point for anyone looking to dive into data visualization.

-$ python3 -m pip install pandas requests matplotlib seaborn
+$ python -m pip install pandas requests matplotlib seaborn

-This notebook uses the GitHub API to fetch download statistics for OS-specific versions of the nteract desktop and renders the number of downloads per release.
-If you scroll to the last cell in the notebook, you'll see the following.
+This notebook uses the GitHub API to fetch download statistics for OS-specific versions of the nteract desktop.
+It renders the number of downloads per release.
+Scroll to the last cell in the notebook to see the following example.

-The plot is rendered as a static image.
-You can save the image to your desktop or laptop.
-You can also export this notebook as a PDF with this image inline.
+The plot renders as a static image.
+Save the image locally or export this notebook as a PDF with this image inline.

 $ python3 -m pip install plotly

 Navigate to the selection below in the menubar.

 File > Open Example Notebook > python > Gallery of Plotly Plots